pepopowitz/getting-unstuck/slides/src/04-isolate.md

 We don't know if the pieces are going to fit together.

-We don't know if the wheel is going to work with the windshield is going to work with the raft.
+We don't know if the wheel is going to work with the windshield is going to work with the raft,

+And maybe the reason we're stuck in this code is because these couple of dependencies are completely incompatible with each other.

 In these cases, it's useful to isolate by ....